mhubaib/mhubaib/README.md

 ## 🚀 About Me

-I'm a **full-stack web developer** with expertise in modern web technologies and a passion for building scalable digital solutions.
+I'm a **Software developer** with expertise in modern web technologies and a passion for building scalable digital solutions.
 With a strong foundation in both frontend and backend development, I specialize in creating responsive, user-centric applications that deliver exceptional user experiences.
 I'm constantly learning and adapting to new technologies to stay at the forefront of web development.

 ---